SeatGeek: 2022–2024: Partnerships and Product Development

 In 2022, SeatGeek added new primary ticketing partners, including the Washington Commanders and Baltimore Ravens of the NFL, the Utah Jazz of the NBA, and the Florida Panthers of the NHL.
 That year, the company was also named one of Fast Company’s “Most Innovative Companies” in the live events category for the third time, having previously received the recognition in 2018 and 2019.

 In January 2023, Billboard reported that Brooklyn Sports Entertainment Global, the parent of Barclay's Center, ended its partnership with SeatGeek after technical issues led to disappointing concert ticket sales.
 Ticketmaster resumed ticketing at Barclays Center starting that year.
 During a Senate Judiciary Committee hearing on ticketing competition, SeatGeek CEO Jack Groetzinger cited the decision as an example of Live Nation’s ability to pressure venues that partnered Ticketmaster competitors.
 In February 2023, SeatGeek replaced StubHub as the official secondary marketplace for Paciolan, the largest ticketing company in college athletics, and integrated its resale platform with Paciolan’s primary ticketing system.
 That same month, Major League Baseball named SeatGeek its official ticket marketplace, giving the company partnerships across all major North American sports leagues and again displacing StubHub.

 The following month, SeatGeek signed a primary ticketing deal with the Tennessee Titans, its sixth NFL team, and later that year entered into a tour-wide ticketing partnership with the LPGA, covering all U.S.-based tournaments.
-SeatGeek also reached an agreement with the PGA of America to become its official ticketing supplier for championship events including the PGA Championship, the KPMG Women’s PGA Championship, and the Ryder Cup.SeatGeek also received workplace recognition during this time.
+SeatGeek also reached an agreement with the PGA of America to become its official ticketing supplier for championship events including the PGA Championship, the KPMG Women’s PGA Championship, and the Ryder Cup.
+SeatGeek also received workplace recognition during this time.
 In May 2023, the company was named to Inc. Magazine’s list of Best Workplaces for the second consecutive year.

 The company continued to expand into new markets in 2024.
 In September, SeatGeek was announced as the official ticketing partner of the Utah Mammoth, the NHL’s newest franchise, which joined existing SeatGeek NHL client the Florida Panthers.
 During this period, SeatGeek also introduced several new product features.
 In February 2024, it launched Next Fan Up, which included an AI-powered “Smart Pricing” tool designed to help fans list and resell tickets more easily.
 In August, it released Parties, a ticket-sharing feature intended to simplify group attendance at live events.
-As of October 2024, the Better Business Bureau gave SeatGeek an “F” rating, with 1,866 consumer complaints filed against the company over the prior three years.
+As of May 2026, the Better Business Bureau gave SeatGeek an "A" rating; the company became BBB Accredited the same month.
 At the same time, the company held a 4.5 out of 5 rating on Trustpilot based on more than 14,000 customer reviews.